nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 Therefore, any DID document SHOULD already be present in local storage.

 ##### 3.2.2.1 Resolution Input Metadata
 All historic versions of a DID Document SHOULD be stored and queryable.
 This allows clients to resolve the document for a specific moment in time (e.g. a previous version) instead of the last one.
-This allows for resolving keys and services at a given moment
+This allows for resolving keys and services at a given moment.

 ##### 3.2.2.2 Document Metadata
 The resolved DID Document Metadata contains the `created` and `updated` fields, in accordance with the [did-core-spec](https://www.w3.org/TR/did-core/#did-document-metadata-properties).
 They are